hunterbridges/blog/_posts/2022-06-05-how-long-is-a-frame.md

 ---

-I've recently stumbled upon a topic that differs greatly depending on the backgrounds of different game creators.
+I've recently stumbled upon a topic that differs greatly depending on the backgrounds of each game creator.
 It's a fundamental question of time; namely, should time be measured in terms of seconds, or in terms of frames?

 I am a stalwart defender of frames... but I still think seconds